AdobeDocs/advertising-cloud.en/help/dsp/inventory/simple-deal-create.md

           * For new ads, create a proxy [third-party ad](/help/dsp/campaign-management/ads/ad-create-multiple.md).

        >[!NOTE]
-       > DSP won't actually serve the ads you specify.
-The publisher will serve the ad.
+       > DSP doesn't serve the ads you specify.
+The publisher serves the ad.

        1. Click **[!UICONTROL Next]**.